Control Freak. That’s a term we’ve all heard, maybe even thrown around as a joke.

 You’ve probably heard people call someone a “control freak” like it’s a bad thing, but the truth is, there’s more to it than meets the eye.

-Why Some People Need to Dominate
+Why Some People Need to Dominate Through Controlling Behavior

 According to psychologists, ‘control freaks’ come in two different ways, with many showing signs of both.
-The first type has an unconscious fear of losing control – they get anxious and reactive in confusing or unpredictable situations.
+The first type has an unconscious fear of losing power – they get anxious and reactive in confusing or unpredictable situations.

 The second type is motivated by unconscious power needs – they’ve become almost addicted to proving themselves, being in charge, and getting their way!